kschukken/Aneuploid_CRISPR_Screens/README.md

 "SupData" Folder: This folder contains the supplementary data files for this article, not including the karyotype file Supplementary Data 2, as that is too large for Github.

+"TP53Sequences" Folder: This folder contains the consensus file for the TP53 sequences for MCF10A and AGS WT and Di1q at the start and end of the CRISPR screens.
+MCF10A and AGS are TP5-WT cell lines.

 *****

 TO RUN CODE: